Surrendering a Pet

 SURRENDER FEES & INFORMATION:

 Residents from Forrest County (excluding City of Petal) and the City of Hattiesburg live in areas that contract with Southern Pines Animal Shelter to help offset the costs that residents from those areas pay.
 All contract residents must be able to provide proof of residence using their driver's license or a piece of mail with their name on it.
-The fee scale for contact areas is listed below:

 QUESTIONS?
 PLEASE CONTACT US AT 601.544.6632